 The Butcher’s Daughter Come with one or two friends, due to limited seating around counters and small tables in the NoLita location.
 The menu is quite inventive, and can convince even the most die-hard carnivore into other eating realms.

 After my friend Pamela used them to cater her birthday party, we had a proper dinner and gorged ourselves on Raw Pesto Linguini and Carbonara, to name a few while sitting in the window counter and watching the NYC scenes unfold.

 19 Kenmare St (btw Bowery/Elizabeth Sts) They also have a location in the West Village in NYC, plus more in LA. thebutchersdaughter.com

-Greenwich Project In addition to the typical vegetarian menu items like salads, this place gives vegetarians many more options for feasting.
+Greenwich Project (sadly, has closed) In addition to the typical vegetarian menu items like salads, this place gives vegetarians many more options for feasting.
 In the Raw section of the menu you could try a vegetable carpaccio.
 Crisp baby artichokes appear in the Shares section.
 And the Vegetables section offers 3 for $21.

 I celebrated my cousin’s birthday here in the winter and we were wowed by the pretty space, which is a duplex brownstone, with mostly white accents and lots of mirrors and exposed brick.
 The bar is bright and light in tones of white-on-white with metal stools, and the upstairs banquette and chairs make for comfortable dining.

 47 w 8th St (btw Fifth/Sixth Ave) greenwichprojectnyc.com